-Proxy - Pilgrim's Pride Corporation + 1770 Promontory Circle Greeley, CO 80634 This Proxy is Solicited on Behalf of the Board of Directors.
-The undersigned hereby appoints Gilberto Tomazoni and Fabio Sandri, as proxies, each with the each of them to represent and to vote, as designated on the reverse side, all the shares of cundersigned on March 9, 2017, at the annual meeting of stockholders to be held on Friday, Ap common stock of Pilgrim's Pride Corporation hold of record by the UNLESS OTHERWISE SPECIFIED ON THIS PROXY, THE SHARES REPRESENTED BY TO NOMINEES FOR DIRECTORS LISTED IN PROPOSALS 1 AND 2, "FOR" PROPOSALS 3 AND WILL NOT BE VOTED ON PROPOSALS 6, 7 AND 8.
-DISCRETION WILL BE US PROPERLY COME BEFORE THE MEETING OR ANY ADJOURNMENT THEREOF.
-3 AND 5 WITH RESPECT TO DECROSAL 4 FOR "4 VEAR" PLEASE EXECUTE THIS PROXY AND RETURN PROMPTLY IN THE ENCLOSED SELF -ADDRESSED STAMPED ENVELOPE.
-(Continued and to be signed on reverse side.)
-Change of Address - Please print new address below.
+Proxy - Pilgrim's Pride Corporation + 770 Promontory Circle Greeley, CO 80634 his Proxy is Solicited on Behalf of the Board of Directors. he undersigned hereby appoints Gilberto Tomazoni and Fabio Sandri, as proxies, each with the power to appoint his substitute, and he ach of them to represent and to vote, as designated on the reverse side, all the shares of common stock of Pilgrim's Pride Corporal ndersigned on March 21, 2018, at the annual meeting of stockholders to be held on Thursday, May 10, 2018, or any adjournment there tion held of record by the NLESS OTHERWISE SPECIFIED ON THIS PROXY, THE SHARES REPRESENTED BY THIS PROXY WILL BE VOTED "FOR" I OMINEES FOR DIRECTORS LISTED IN PROPOSALS 1 AND 2, "FOR" PROPOSALS 3 AND 4, AND "AGAINST" PROPOSALS /ILL BE USED WITH RESPECT TO SUCH OTHER MATTERS AS MAY PROPERLY COME BEFORE THE MEETING OR HEREOF.
+SAND & DISCRETION LEASE EXECUTE THIS PROXY AND RETURN PROMPTLY IN THE ENCLOSED SELF-ADDRESSED STAMPED ENVELOPE Continued and to be signed on reverse side.)
+Non-Voting Items nange of Address - Please print new address below.